Chart Color Schemes

 Residential development activity is slightly higher than average within Kuranda when compared nationally

 Kuranda has recorded approximately 13 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 66 homes were approved, and another 2 have been approved so far in FY26.
-On average, around 5.3 new residents arrive per year for each dwelling constructed during these years.
+Over the past five financial years, from FY21 to FY25, 66 homes were approved, with an additional three approved so far in FY26.
+The average number of new residents arriving per dwelling constructed over these five years is around 5.3.

-This has led to demand significantly outpacing supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
-The average construction cost value of new homes is $325,000, aligning with regional trends.
-In this financial year, $494,000 in commercial approvals have been registered, indicating a predominant focus on residential development.
-Compared to the rest of Queensland, Kuranda exhibits roughly half the construction activity per person and ranks among the 50th percentile nationally, reflecting market maturity and suggesting possible development constraints.
+This demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
+New homes are being built at an average expected construction cost value of $325,000, in line with regional trends.
+In FY26, $494,000 in commercial approvals have been registered, suggesting a predominantly residential focus.
+Compared to the Rest of Qld, Kuranda shows approximately half the construction activity per person and places among the 50th percentile of areas assessed nationally, reflecting market maturity and possible development constraints.

-New developments consist of 91% standalone homes and 9% attached dwellings, preserving the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-The location has approximately 332 people per dwelling approval, indicating a low-density market.
-Looking ahead, Kuranda is projected to grow by 856 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.
+New development consists of 91% standalone homes and 9% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The location has approximately 332 people per dwelling approval, indicating a low density market.
+Looking ahead, Kuranda is expected to grow by 856 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development